ChibiOS/ChibiOS/readme.txt

   in order to make them more symmetrical and functional.
 Improved the queues documentation.
 Some of the changes were needed in order to support the new channels mechanism as a backend for queued serial drivers.
+- NEW: Static initializers macros introduced for most kernel objects.
+The static initializers allow to not have to chXXXInit() any object and save some code space.
+The initialization functions are retained in order to allow initialization of dynamic objects and re-initializations.
 - NEW: Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0, it is now close to 100%).
 - NEW: Added test cases for the improved queues and serial drivers.